Non-invertible symmetries and mixed anomalies from conserved current construction in (3+1)D twisted $BF$ topological quantum field theories: Introduction

 Concretely, we study twisted $BF$ theories with gauge group $G=\prod_i \mathbb{Z}_{N_i}$ and an $a \wedge a \wedge b$ twist~\cite{yp18prl,zhang2021compatible,zhang_non-abelian_2023}, which realize non-Abelian $(3+1)$D TQFTs supporting Borromean-Rings braiding and serve as effective continuum descriptions of certain three-dimensional non-Abelian topological orders.
 For the special case $G=(\mathbb{Z}_2)^3$, the corresponding non-Abelian topological order admits a microscopic realization in the $\mathbb{D}_4$ Kitaev quantum double lattice model~\cite{huang2025bridge}.
 This setting provides a concrete arena in which higher-form generalized symmetries---including \emph{intrinsically} non-invertible ones---can be identified and analyzed systematically.

-Our approach is \emph{current-based}.
-In quantum mechanics, an operator commuting with the Hamiltonian signals a symmetry; in continuum field theory, the corresponding diagnostic is a conserved current.
-Guided by this principle, we derive the relevant continuity equations from the equations of motion and use the resulting conserved currents to construct symmetry operators/defects.
-In this way, the generalized-symmetry data are obtained directly from conservation laws, and the same consistency conditions that make the currents well-defined determine the resulting fusion structure and (anomalous) gaugeability.

-\paragraph{Main results and roadmap.} Our results can be summarized as a concrete route from continuum equations to symmetry data of $(3+1)$D TQFTs/topological orders: \begin{itemize} \item \textbf{Two classes of conserved currents from the equations of motion.} We show that the equations of motion in the $a\wedge a\wedge b$ twisted $BF$ theories naturally separate into two distinct classes, leading to two qualitatively different types of conserved currents.
+By taking a non-Abelian topological order as an concrete example, we obtain main results as summarized below: \begin{enumerate} \item \textit{Two classes of conserved currents from the equations of motion.} We show that the equations of motion in the $a\wedge a\wedge b$ twisted $BF$ theories naturally separate into two distinct classes, leading to two qualitatively different types of conserved currents.
 Type-I currents are conserved identically (in the sense of Bianchi/Noether-type identities) and generate \emph{invertible} higher-form symmetries.
 Type-II currents become conserved only after imposing additional constraints on admissible gauge-field configurations; these constraints are intrinsic to the twisted $BF$ structure and are required for the corresponding conserved quantities to be well-defined.

-\item \textbf{Explicit symmetry operators, including intrinsically non-invertible higher-form symmetries.} From the type-I currents we construct standard topological symmetry operators with group-like composition, which in physical terms are the continuum counterparts of Wilson operators for particle/loop excitations.
+\item \textit{Explicit symmetry operators, including intrinsically non-invertible higher-form symmetries.} From the type-I currents we construct standard topological symmetry operators with group-like composition, which in physical terms are the continuum counterparts of Wilson operators for particle/loop excitations.
 From the type-II currents we construct symmetry operators that must be \emph{dressed by projectors} enforcing the above constraints.
 Because these projectors do not admit inverses, the resulting higher-form symmetries are intrinsically non-invertible.
 In particular, non-invertibility in our setting is not postulated: it is enforced by the consistency conditions behind the conservation laws.